quincywu/node-sqlite3-graphDB/README.md

 https://github.com/mapbox/node-sqlite3

 On Ubuntu:
+    ```
     sudo apt-get install node
     sudo apt-get install sqlite3
+    ```

 ### Installing

 Import the graph.js and db.js in the source code.
-For example:    let Database = require('./src/db');
+For example:    `let Database = require('./src/db');`
-                let Database = require('./src/graph');
+                `let Database = require('./src/graph');`

 Client.js is a working example of the graph class and db class.

 ### Design choice

-When I start the project, I was writing a bi-directional graph.
+When I started the project, I was writing a bi-directional graph.
 When I was about to finished I modified the code to a directional graph with subject node and object node with a relationship predicate.

-On the database, it is separate into 3 tables.
+On the database, it is separated into 3 tables.
  - graph table, store all different database created by the Users, ** NO duplicate database allowed **
  - userDefined_node table, store all nodes in the database, ** NO duplicate node allowed **
  - userDefined_edge table, store all edges, subject_node id, and object_node id.
 Subject_node_id is related to object_node_id with relationship edge.
 A node can relate to any node more than once in different relationship, including self. ** NO duplicate relationship between two of the same node is allowed, NODE_A CANNOT RELATED TO NODE_B WITH SAME relationship TWICE **
 And for each database added by the user, 2 more tables are added xxxx_node, xxxx_edge, and add an entry to the graph table.
+In database, the user is able to connect 2 graph objects together by saving into the same database and have one node exists in both graph.

 ### Documentation